GENI-NSF/geni-tools/README-omni.txt

 the new logging settings, unless they are explicitly named in the logging config file (they or their ancestor, where 'root' does not count).

-For further control of Omni output, use Omni as a library from your own python script (see [#OmniasaLibrary below] for details).
-For example, your script can modify the '-l' logging config file option between Omni calls.
-Alternatively, you can call the Omni function 'omni.applyLogConfig(<path to your log config file>)'.
-See the documentation for 'applyLogConfig' for details.

 == Omni as a Library ==